 Traditional medicinal uses include boosting energy, relieving anemia, reducing pain and keeping the skin supple and young.
-All of the rambutan plant is used, from the root to the skin of the fruit, the seed and leaves to relieve such ailments as dysentery, diabetes, fever, and hair loss.
+All of the rambutan plant is used, from the root to the skin of the fruit, the seed and leaves to relieve such ailments as dysentery, diabetes, and fever.

 Gather the ingredients.

 Combine all of the ingredients in a blender and process until smooth.